hfukada/fukadaus/_posts/2018-07-15-aac-miso-soup.md

     ![Daikon into the pot]({{ "/assets/img/aac_miso_soup/daikon_in.jpg" }}){:width="600px"}

-4. After about 5 minutes add in the seaweed and tofu.
-Note: A lot of times, packages of dried seaweed may suggest to let the seaweed sit in a separate bowl of water before using.
+4. After about 5 minutes, add in the seaweed and tofu.
+Packages of dried seaweed may suggest to let the seaweed sit in a separate bowl of water before using.
 This is unnecessary for our purposes; just toss the dry seaweed into the pot.

     ![Boiling]({{ "/assets/img/aac_miso_soup/boiling.jpg" }} ){:width="600px"}